Klemek/kag-docker-server/README.md

 See on [DockerHub](https://hub.docker.com/r/klemek/kag-server/)

-Launch the server with :
+Launch the server from docker hub with :
 ```
 docker run -it -p 50301:50301/udp klemek/kag-server
 ```